Winona Ryder: Legal issues

 She was accused of using drugs, including oxycodone, diazepam, and Vicodin without valid prescription, but prosecutors dropped a drug possession count after it was proved that a doctor provided it to her as a medical treatment.
-She was convicted of grand theft and shoplifting but was acquitted on the charge of burglary.
-In December 2002, she was sentenced to three years of probation, 480 hours of community service, $3,700 in fines, and $6,355 in restitution to the Saks Fifth Avenue store, and she was ordered to attend psychological counseling and drug counseling.
+She was convicted of grand theft and shoplifting but acquitted on the charge of burglary.
+In December 2002, she was sentenced to three years of probation, 480 hours of community service, $3,700 in fines, and $6,355 in restitution to the Saks Fifth Avenue store, and ordered to attend psychological counseling and drug counseling.
 On June 18, 2004, Superior Court Judge Elden Fox reviewed Ryder's probation report and observed that she had served 480 hours of community service, and the felonies were reduced to misdemeanors.
 She finished her probation in December 2005.

-Ryder explained that the incident occurred during a difficult time in her life.
-She also stated that the pain-killing medication that a physician practicing quackery had prescribed to her significantly clouded her judgement.
-Dr. Jules Mark Lusman, who prescribed the medication, subsequently had his medical license revoked by the Medical Board of California for unethically prescribing medication to his patients.
+Ryder later explained that the incident occurred during a difficult time in her life in which she was clinically depressed.
+She added that the pain-killing medication, which a "quack" physician had prescribed her, clouded her judgment significantly.
+Jules Mark Lusman, who prescribed the medication, subsequently had his medical license revoked by the Medical Board of California for unethically prescribing medication to his patients.